learn-co-curriculum/phase-0-pac-3-intro-to-functions/README.md

 Anything happen?
 No?
 Good!
 This isn't surprising because even though we declared the function, we didn't give it any instructions.
-(Conventionally, a function that does nothing is called a "noop" (pronounced "no op") &mdash; sometimes they come in handy!)
+(Conventionally, a function that does nothing is called a "noop" (pronounced "no op") — sometimes they come in handy!)

 Let's declare another function and this time give it something to do.
-As mentioned above, we put the code that we want to be executed when our function is called inside the curly braces &mdash; this is called the _function body_.
+As mentioned above, we put the code that we want to be executed when our function is called inside the curly braces — this is called the _function body_.

 ```js
 function sayHello() {